 The Safer Communities Partnership Terms of Reference outlines the scope and limitations for the Partnership, including functions, membership and management.
-The Partnership delivers community safety initiatives focusing on the following five key areas:
+The Partnership delivers community safety initiatives focusing on the following six key areas:

 - Crime/anti-social behavior

 - Litter management